openwdl/wdl/SPEC.md

 ### Workflow Hints

 The `hints` section is optional and may contain any number of attributes (key/value pairs) that provide hints to the execution engine.
 Some workflow hint keys are reserved and have well-defined values.
-The value of a `hint` must be a [meta value](#meta-values).

 The runtime implementation may ignore any unsupported hint.
 A workflow execution never fails due to the inability of the execution engine to recognize or satisfy a hint.